Keaton-Brewster/README-Generator/README.md

   Recommended: Install via GitHub

-  For installation, just fork a copy from github, and close the repository into a desired location on your  computer
+  For installation, either fork a copy to your own github profile, and then clone that copy to your local computer, or feel free to clone directly from this repository into a desired location on your computer

 ---